filecoin-project/filecoin-docs/docs/reference/glossary.md

 ## Filecoin

 The term _Filecoin_, in the sense of a proper noun, is used generically to refer to the Filecoin project, network, broader ecosystem, and community.
-As a common noun, the singular form, Filecoin, is used to denote amounts of Filecoin currency.
+As a common noun, the singular form, filecoin, is used to refer to the Filecoin currency.

 ## Gas